soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/zero-hour-auto-purge.md

 ZAP is available with the default Exchange Online Protection that is included with any Office 365 subscription that contains Exchange Online mailboxes.

-ZAP is turned on by default, but the folowing conditions must be met:
+ZAP is turned on by default, but the following conditions must be met:

 - **Spam action** is set to **Move message to Junk Email folder**. <br/>You can also create a new spam filter policy that applies only to a set of users if you don't want all mailboxes to be screened by ZAP.